SpeedStripper 400 IR Heater Review

 One issue that limited our speed was the material we were working on.
 The wood strips were only about 2 inches tall and overlapping.
 This meant that our only real possibility was to work horizontally and use the SpeedStripper 400 longways.
 On a completely flat surface, we might have been able to use the entire width of the unit with a larger scraper and work more efficiently.

 One nice surprise is that the SpeedStripper seemed to heat the paint to a deeper level than the heat guns I’ve used.
 This made for an easier scrape and left cleaner results.

 Final Thoughts and Conclusions

-One feature that I’d like to see added to the unit is an power switch.
+One feature that I’d like to see added to the unit is a power switch.
 Currently, it’s just a “plug it in and it’s on” kind of product.
-I realize that it makes several minutes to heat up, but I’d rather not have to unplug it every time that I want to take break.
+I realize that it takes several minutes to heat up, but I’d rather not have to unplug it every time that I want to take a break.
 Even though the risk of fire is reduced, it’s not eliminated.
 The folks that make and market the SpeedStripper 400 tell us that are looking at options for US retail distribution.

 The SpeedStripper 400 did improve the speed at which we could scrape paint from the exterior of the house.
 However, you’re still going to hate paint scraping.
 It’s still a slow, methodical process and your arms still get tired.
-The unit isn’t going to turn a 2 month job into a weekend project.
+The unit isn’t going to turn a 2-month job into a weekend project.
 You’ll be going a little fast, but don’t expect a miracle.